-The theoretical promise of Capsule Networks is equivariant representations that handle viewpoint changes more gracefully than standard CNNs.
-This final installment puts that claim to the test.
-We evaluate our from-scratch CapsNet on MNIST classification accuracy, reconstruction quality, and -- critically -- robustness to rotations never seen during training.
-We compare directly against a simple CNN baseline trained on identical data, quantifying exactly where and how much capsule representations help.
+CapsNets promise equivariant representations that handle viewpoint changes better than standard CNNs.
+This post tests that claim.
+We evaluate our from-scratch CapsNet on MNIST accuracy, reconstruction quality, and robustness to rotations never seen during training, comparing directly against a CNN baseline trained on the same data.

 Experimental Setup